 In this regard, Gleason L. Archer, on page 175 of his book entitled Encyclopedia of Bible Difficulties, says, “Even though Scripture records the dishonesty of men, this does not necessarily mean that it approves. . . .”
 In other words, the Bible often just reports what occurred, without editorializing.

 What about lies that are intended to keep innocent people from being harmed?
 Consider, for example, Exodus 1:15-21.
-In this scripture passage, two Hebrew midwives were instructed by the king of Egypt to kill Hebrew male children as they were helping to deliver them.
+In this scripture passage, two Hebrew midwives had been instructed by the king of Egypt to kill Hebrew male children as they were helping to deliver them.
 Because these two women feared God, they did not obey the Egyptian king.
-Then, when the king asked them why they had not done as he told them to do, the midwives apparently lied when they told him that the Hebrew women were giving birth before they arrived to assist with the childbirths.
+Subsequently, when the king asked them why they had not done as he had told them, the midwives apparently lied when they responded that the Hebrew women were giving birth before they arrived to assist with the childbirths.
 And, the Bible says that God subsequently “dealt well with the midwives.”
 This seems to indicate that when attempting to protect innocent people from serious harm, lying to protect them is justified.

-Nevertheless, it can legitimately be argued that telling a lie with the intention of protecting an innocent person’s life – either that of themselves or someone else – seems to reflect a lack of faith in God’s ability to provide protection or to otherwise use the situation for His glory.
+Nevertheless, it can be argued that telling a lie with the intention of protecting an innocent person’s life – either that of themselves or someone else –reflects a lack of faith in God’s ability to provide protection or to otherwise use the situation for His glory.
 Therefore, it is uncertain if telling a lie or being deceptive is the best alternative under any circumstance.

-However, there does not seem to be a logical reason to believe that God would punish someone who lies in an attempt to prevent an innocent person from being seriously harmed in situations similar to those that we have already mentioned or to situations such as those that occurred during the 1930s and 1940s when the Nazis were searching for people to imprison or kill just because those people were of the “wrong” ethnicity or because they opposed the Nazi dogma.
+In any case, there does not seem to be a logical reason to believe that God would punish someone who lies in an attempt to prevent an innocent person from being seriously harmed in situations similar to those that we have already mentioned or in situations such as those that occurred during the 1930s and 1940s when the Nazis were searching for people to imprison and/or kill just because those people were of the “wrong” ethnicity or because they opposed the Nazi dogma.

 And, there are also other types of lies that are told with righteous intentions.
 This includes lies that are told to encourage someone, such as a person who is discouraged or depressed.

 Consider, for example, a situation in which a person wants to encourage someone with a terminal illness.
-In an effort to offer encouragement to the ill person, that person may be told that he (or she) can expect to recover, although the person making that statement knows that a recovery is very unlikely.
-Be that as it may, the terminally ill person may want to know the seriousness of their situation, so that he (or she) can use whatever time remains to try to deal with the matter as he (or she) prefers in light of the known circumstances.
-Therefore, it may be better to tell such a person the truth so that he (or she) can decide for themselves how they want to deal with their situation, assuming that they are capable of doing so.
+In an effort to offer encouragement, the ill person may be told that he (or she) will recover, although the person making that statement knows that a recovery is very unlikely.
+However, the terminally ill person may want to know the seriousness of their situation, so that he (or she) can use whatever time remains to try to deal with the matter as he (or she) prefers in light of the known circumstances.
+Therefore, it may be better to tell such a person the truth so that he (or she) can decide for themselves how they want to deal with their situation, assuming that they are capable of making such a decision.

 Another type of circumstance to consider involves lies that are told for a selfish reason, but which are not intended to harm anyone.
 For example, lies by someone who is embellishing his (or her) past achievements may be intended to enhance that person’s status, but if the lies are not meant to be detrimental to anyone else, it can be argued that such lies do not deserve to be punished – at least, not severely.
 This type of lies probably includes so-called “white lies.”
-However, a lie that is perceived as a white lie by the person telling it may inadvertently be detrimental to one or more other people, so it may be punished.
+However, a lie that is perceived as a white lie by the person telling it may inadvertently be detrimental to one or more other people, so there is a possibility that God will punish the person telling the lie, even though the lie was not intended to be detrimental.
+[Note: For a discussion of unintentional sins, click on the title of our article “Unintentional Sins.”]

 Conclusions

-Nevertheless, it can be argued that all lying indicates a lack of trust in God.
-Even if it seems to be alright to tell a lie if it is told with a righteous intention, God may want us to always tell the truth, regardless of the possible resulting adverse consequences that are likely to otherwise result, and trust Him as to the outcome.
-Then, if we do tell the truth, but the outcome is not what we would prefer, we still can have solace in knowing that we have done what we believe God wanted us to do and that He will reward us for having done so.
+In any case, it can be argued that all lying indicates a lack of trust in God.
+Even if it seems to be alright to tell a lie that is told with a righteous intention, God may want us to always tell the truth and trust Him as to the outcome, regardless of the adverse consequences that could result.
+So, if we do tell the truth, but the outcome is not what we would prefer, we still can have solace in knowing that we have done what we believe God wanted us to do and that He will reward us for having done so.